tofuutils/tenv/README.md

 The `terragrunt` command in this project is a proxy to Gruntwork's `terragrunt` command managed by `tenv`.
 The default resolution strategy is latest-allowed relying on `terragrunt_version_constraint` from [terragunt.hcl](#terragrunthcl-file) file (without [TG_VERSION](#tg-env-vars) environment variable or [`.terragrunt-version`](#terragrunt-version-files) file).

 </details>

+<a id="advanced-remote-configuration"></a>
+### Advanced remote configuration

+This avanced configuration is meant to call artifact mirror (like [JFrog Artifactory](https://jfrog.com/artifactory)).

+The yaml file from TENV_REMOTE_CONF can have 3 parts : "tofu", "terraform", "terragrunt".

+Each part can have the following string field : "install_mode", "list_mode", "list_url", "url", "new_base_url", "old_base_url", "selector" and "part"

+With "install_mode" set to "direct", tenv skip the release information fetching and build download url directly (overridden by `<TOOL>_INSTALL_MODE` env var).
+With "list_mode" set to "html", tenv change the fetching of all releases information from API to parse the parent html page of artifact location, see "selector" and "part" (overridden by `<TOOL>_LIST_MODE` env var).

+"url" allows to override the default remote url (overridden by flag or `<TOOL>_REMOTE` env var).
+"list_url" allows to override the remote url only for the releases listing (overridden by `<TOOL>_LIST_URL` env var).

+"old_base_url" and "new_base_url" are used as url rewrite rule (if an url start with the prefix, it will be changed to use the new base url).

+if "old_base_url" and "new_base_url" are empty, tenv try to guess right behaviour depending previous field.

+"selector" is used to gather in a list all matching html node and "part" choose on which node part (attribute name or "#text" for inner text) a version will be extracted (selector default to "a" (html link)) and part default to "href" (link target))

+TODO add use case examples

 <a id="signature-support"></a>
 ### Signature support